Deductions · Depreciation

 Heavy SUVs and trucks (the contractor sweet spot)

-The “luxury auto” depreciation caps limit deductions on a vehicle to ~$20,400 year one (2024) unless the vehicle has GVWR over 6,000 pounds.
+The “luxury auto” depreciation caps limit first-year deductions on a passenger vehicle to about $20,200 (2026, with bonus) unless the vehicle has GVWR over 6,000 pounds.
 Then it escapes the caps.

 Vehicles that qualify